shariorfarhan07/Basic_CRUD_application/README.md

 # Basic_CRUD_application
-Perpose of building this application is to Test Spring Boot features.
+Purpose of building this application is to Test Spring Boot features.